 I often see the outsourcing relationship deteriorate when business owners behave like the boss and do not give the company they’ve outsourced to the autonomy they deserve.
 Personally, I see the businesses I outsource to as partners as they are helping me to achieve my goal and I afford them the autonomy and respect their expertise in their field.

-Fear of the unknown of service outsourcingfear outsourcing dr henry link quote
+Fear of the unknown of service outsourcing

 Not knowing what to expect and how to do it prevented me from outsourcing early on.
 I didn’t know what I didn’t know but I did know that I didn’t want to be a boss and I didn’t have the time (or sometimes expertise) to do the tasks I was outsourcing.